 Foundation of Crédit Foncier de France in 1852

-The main business of Crédit Foncier de France, founded in 1852, is to grant mortgage-backed real estate loans and local authority loans and to issue bonds to finance these loans.Public interest assignments
+The main business of Crédit Foncier de France, founded in 1852, was to grant property loans backed by first ranking mortgages, it became a key player to finance French local authorities.Public interest assignments

 Public interest assignments

 From the time it was founded, Crédit Foncier de France became the leading lender to local authorities and maintained that position until World War II.
-Since the 1950s, Crédit Foncier de France has been entrusted with several public interest assignments.
+It retained a dominant position there until World War II.
+From the 1950s onward, Crédit Foncier de France has been was entrusted with several public interest assignments and thus played a key role in the real estate sector.
 The most important of these was to invest, finance and manage the state-subsidised loans (PAP) for which it was the main distributor.The law on sociétés de crédit foncier dated June 25, 1999

 The law on sociétés de crédit foncier dated June 25, 1999